akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### In search of relief
+### “Huisje?”

 The passage she found was narrow, dim, and blessedly empty.
 She followed it until she reached a small antechamber where a young woman was sorting linens.
 Her accent, when she spoke, was Flemish – soft and halting.

 “Where—“ Beatrice began, then stopped.
 She had no idea how to ask.
 Shame rose hot in her neck.
 At home, you went behind the midden heap and that was that.
 “Latrine?”

 The woman looked her up and down, taking in her plain gown and the way she clutched her stomach. “*Huisje*?”
-Then, “*Little-house*?“ She made a sitting motion.
+Then, in English, “*Little-house*?“ She made a sitting motion.

 “Where?”
-Beatrice said abruptly, nodding in pressing need.
+Beatrice interrupted abruptly, trying to intimate her pressing need.

 The woman flinched but pointed.
 “Second door,” she said.
 “I go?”